 There are a variety of pathways this can happen.
 The first, as seen with food intolerances, is when a part of the food triggers a cascade of signals along the inflammatory pathway, including cytokines and chemokines.
 Essentially this is like a nasty rumor that spreads like wildfire throughout your body.
 If not addressed immediately, it can cause problems everywhere, also known as systemic inflammation.
 Some foods promote additional fat storage, which causes inflammation by causing macrophages in the fat cells to release cytokines.
 Finally, as seen with food allergies, a protein in the food may not be recognized by the body, leading to the release of IgE antibodies and histamine.

 So which foods are more likely to promote inflammation?

-Most of the pro-inflammatory foods are related to excessive consumption; however, some may be related to food intolerance or allergy, which is different depending on a person’s specific immune system.
-Below are a list of pro-inflammatory foods and their sources or examples:
+Most pro-inflammatory foods are related to excessive consumption; however, some may be related to food intolerance or allergy, which differs depending on a person’s immune system.
+Below is a list of pro-inflammatory foods and their sources or examples:

-- Refined carbohydrate: white bread, white pasta, white rice
+Refined carbohydrates: white bread, white pasta, white rice

 So which foods are more likely to prevent inflammation?

 One of the best ways to incorporate anti-inflammatory foods is to focus on whole foods that are as close to their natural state and the least processed as possible.
 One eating pattern well known for focusing on anti-inflammatory foods is the Mediterranean diet, which incorporates:

 Fruits: especially blueberries, strawberries, raspberries, grapes, bing cherries, mangos

 Vegetables: especially kale, spinach, brussels sprouts, broccoli, dandelions